Covariance/Covariance/README.md

 ### Hi there 👋

-I'm second-year CS student at ITMO University and a competitive programming enthusiast.
+I'm third-year CS student at ITMO University and a competitive programming enthusiast.

 <!-- Stats section -->
 <div class="stats">